ohscar/rmalloc/doc/paper/results.rst

 Limitations
 =======================================================
 Both tcmalloc and jemalloc perform poorly without ``mmap()`` enabled, and in some cases they did not manage to finish allocation simulation.
+In those cases the allocators are omitted from the results table.
 The first thing Steve does is to calculate the maximum heap size used by the application and allocator combination, by starting from the theoretical heap size for an ideal allocator and increasing that value until no OOMs occur.
 If the limit on that increase is reached, the allocator is marked as not finishing.